 Per the MTUS Intro, “[d]efinitions: Pain: The International Association for the Study of Pain (IASP) defines pain as “an unpleasant sensory or emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”
 (Merskey, 1994) This definition describes the pain as a subjective experience; therefore, unlike hypertension or diabetes, there is no objective measurement for pain.
 Analysis of the objective data (history, psychosocial assessment, physical findings, imaging results, lab tests, etc.) Is needed to evaluate the patient’s subjective report of pain.”

 Note: This statement recognizes the fact that pain is a subjective experience and that it varies differently with each individual.
-The goal within workers’ compensation is to have a uniform assessment of one’s pain in order to provide compensation and benefits based upon it.
+The goal within workers’ compensation is to have a uniform assessment of pain in order to provide compensation and benefits based upon it.

 Are There Different Types Of Pain?